pdxiv/pdxiv.github.io/adventshark_reference.md

 #### Verb-Noun

 This means that the action is run if the correct two words (verbs and nouns) are input by the player.
-If the second word (the noun) is set to "Auto", the action only needs the first word (the verb) to match, to execute.
+If the second word (the noun) is set to "ANY", the action only needs the first word (the verb) to match, to execute.

 #### Auto